 We stay in en-suite rooms at the lodge, overlooking the Chobe River and surrounding bush, and featuring a restaurant, bar and swimming pool.

 On day eight, we head for Victoria Falls, crossing into Zimbabwe.
-Here we visit the mighty Vic Falls waterfall to experience the "Smoke that Thunders" or Mosi-oa-Tunya as the local Kololo call it.
+Today you have the chance to visit the mighty Vic Falls waterfall to experience the "Smoke that Thunders" or Mosi-oa-Tunya as the local Kololo call it.
 Witnessing the mighty falls is an awe-inspiring experience as the Zambezi plummets over 100 feet into the gorge below forming the largest curtain of falling water in the world at 1,7km wide.
-Listen to the thundering of Victoria Falls and see the impressive smoke-like spray rising up to 400 metres above the Falls making it visible from as far as 50 km away!
+Be sure to go listen to the thundering of Victoria Falls and see the impressive smoke-like spray rising up to 400 metres above the Falls making it visible from as far as 50 km away!

-After visiting Victoria Falls waterfall, you are free to relax at the hotel, explore the town of Victoria Falls or squeeze in an optional adventure activity.
+In addition to viewing Victoria Falls waterfall, you can spend time relaxing at the hotel, exploring the town of Victoria Falls or embarking an optional adventure activity.
 Tonight you have the option of eating out in Victoria Falls and your guide tells you more about the optional activities available, assisting you with bookings for the following day.

 Most people spend an extra day or two at Victoria Falls in order to participate in a few of the exciting adventure activities.
 This part of the Zambezi River is famous for offering some of the best whitewater rafting in the world, an unforgettable experience!
-Other optional adventures include helicopter and microlight flights over Vic Falls, zip-line rides, trips to Livingstone Island and swimming in Devil's Pool.
+Other optional adventures include helicopter and microlight flights over Vic Falls, zip-line rides, bungee jumping, skydiving and more.